Get up to 50% off* millions of tickets in the Great British Rail Sale now! Sale ends 12 Jan.Book now

 Want to find out more about taking the train from Rome to Cordoba?
 Look no further.

-There are around 11 trains per day running between Rome and Cordoba, which usually take 33 hours 42 minutes to complete the 955 miles (1536 km) journey.
-It can take as little as 28 hours 27 minutes on the fastest services though, if you want to get there as quickly as possible.
+There are around 5 trains per day running between Rome and Cordoba, which usually take 31 hours 14 minutes to complete the 955 miles (1536 km) journey.
+It can take as little as 28 hours 24 minutes on the fastest services though, if you want to get there as quickly as possible.
 Although there aren't any direct services on this line, it's still easy to travel to Cordoba from Rome, you'll just need to make 4 changes along the way.
+During your journey, you're likely to be travelling with AVE, Renfe or Trenitalia, as these are the main train operators on this route.

 You can save money on train tickets from Rome to Cordoba if you book in advance.
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.